Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * axes being parallel to each other (PG4)
 * rotation about a single axis (PK1)

 PK1... are Paden-Kahan subproblems, PG1...
 Pardos-Gotor, more to come.
+PK2 is extended to disjoint axes, following the article of Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.

 # Literature about screw theory